 CentOS 8 suddenly has its life cut short to the end of 2021.
-6 Linux distributions you may want to consider for CentOS replacements.
+Here are 6 Linux distros you may want to consider for CentOS replacements.

-If you are currently using CentOS 8 you will have to find an alternative operating system to use.
-Its end-of-life cycle has been cut short in December, 2021.
-But if you use CentOS 7 you do not have to take any action right now.
-CentOS 7 will reach its end-of-life June 30th, 2024.
+If you are currently using CentOS 8, you will have to find an alternative operating system.
+This is because its end-of-life cycle has been cut short in December 2021.
+But if you use CentOS 7, you do not have to take any action right now.
+This is because CentOS 7 will reach its End-of-Life on June 30th, 2024.

 Below is a list of 6 Linux distributions that you can consider as a possible replacement for your current CentOS server.